Frequently Asked Questions

 Clients are able to obtain outside passes while completing medium intensity treatment, at their counselors discretion.
 If you have completed high intensity treatment at a different program, you will be eligible for passes after one week at ANEW.

-What is the process for admission?
+What is the criteria or process for admission?

 Do I get my own room?